deepgenerativemodels/notes/autoregressive/index.md

 where $$\sigma$$ denotes the sigmoid function and $$\theta_i=\{\alpha^{(i)}_0,\alpha^{(i)}_1, \ldots, \alpha^{(i)}_{i-1}\}$$ denote the parameters of the mean function.
 The conditional for variable $$i$$ requires $$i$$ parameters, and hence the total number of parameters in the model is given by $$\sum_{i=1}^ni= O(n^2)$$.
 Note that the number of parameters are much fewer than the exponential complexity of the tabular case.

-A natural way to increase the expressiveness of an autoregressive generative model is to use more flexible parameterizations for the mean function e.g., multi-layer perceptrons (MLP).
+A natural way to increase the expressiveness of an autoregressive generative model is to use more flexible parameterizations for the mean function, e.g. multi-layer perceptrons (MLP).
 For example, consider the case of a neural network with 1 hidden layer.
 The mean function for variable $$i$$ can be expressed as

 {% math %}
 \mathbf{h}_i = \sigma(A_i \mathbf{x_{< i}} + \mathbf{c}_i)\\